A 5-day road trip itinerary for the Great Ocean Road

-A road trip down The Great Ocean Road had been on my Australia Bucket List for a while and this week I finally got to tick the adventure off.
+A road trip down The Great Ocean Road had been on my Australia Bucket List for a while, and this week I finally got to tick the adventure off.

-The Great Ocean Road is one of the most beautiful stretches of coastline in the world to take a road trip down and in this blog post, I’m going to take you through our itinerary and all the top tips and tricks to help you when planning your adventure.
+The Great Ocean Road is one of the most beautiful stretches of coastline in the world to take a road trip down, and in this blog post, I’m going to take you through our itinerary and all the top tips and tricks to help you when planning your adventure.

 Let’s just say if you decide to freedom camp in the bushes of the national park, there is a chance you’ll come across some wild boars.
 I speak from experience.

 And so on Monday, it was finally time to head out on one of Australia’s finest routes.
-My best friend and I grabbed a camper and we set out on the 243km drive from Melbourne toward The Twelve Apostles.
+My best friend and I grabbed a camper, and we set out on the 243km drive from Melbourne toward The Twelve Apostles.

 Watch our adventure come to life here…

-- Hire a campervan or car
+Hiring a campervan or motorhome

-We hired a camper from the absolute legends at Ratpack Travel and got ourselves a 3 birth adventure mobile from Travellers Autobarn.
+We hired a camper from the absolute legends at Ratpack Travel and got ourselves a 3-birth adventure mobile from Travellers Autobarn.

-Of course you don’t have to go with a camper.
+Of course, you don’t have to go with a camper.
 You can also rent a car and stay in hotels or hostels along the way.

-It totally depends what adventure level you’re ready for and whether you’re ready to embrace all that van life has to offer.
+It totally depends on what adventure level you’re ready for and whether you’re ready to embrace all that van life has to offer.

 How much can you expect to pay for a camper van?

-On top of that (I assume most companies operate in a similar manner) we were charged for:
+On top of that (I assume most companies operate in a similar manner), we were charged for:

 - gas (to operate the cooker)